Course

 Weekly rhythm

-• Do the recitation or lab immediately after the notes so the ideas turn into practice.
+- Do the exercises, then recitation or lab immediately after the notes so the ideas turn into practice.

 Course themes